BTEC Higher National Certificate or Diploma in Healthcare Practice (Healthcare Management)

 12: Entry requirements and admissions

 Applicants aged over 21 years at the start of their course and who have been out of education for at least three years are classed as ‘mature students’.
-The prior qualifications and/ or work experience of such applicants will be reviewed by the College to consider if their individual profile shows they have the potential to achieve the qualification.
-If we believe it does and all other requirements of the admissions process are met, such applicants may be enrolled.
+Mature students will be required to have at least a qualification at Level 1 and to provide the certificate.

-For those who have recently been in education, the entry profile is likely to include one of the following:
+For those under 21, who have recently been in education, the entry profile has to include a Level 2 and 3 qualification or the equivalent:

 - A relevant BTEC Level 3 qualification